The Age Well

 Mather Institute is partnering with Northwestern University in conducting the Age Well Study, a five-year analysis of the impact of living in a Life Plan Community.

 The Age Well Study is the only national longitudinal study evaluating the impact of living in a Life Plan Community on residents’ cognitive, physical, and psychosocial health and well-being.
 The Age Well Study measures residents’ self-reported health and wellness metrics through a survey taken annually for five years.
 In Year 1, participants were compared to a demographically similar sample drawn from the Health and Retirement Study (HRS) conducted by the University of Michigan.
-In Year 2, researchers took a closer look at residents’ health and wellness.
+In Year 2, researchers took a closer look at residents’ health and wellness, and the latest report examines residents’ happiness and life satisfaction.

 What we've accomplished:

 Thank you to all Life Plan Community residents and staff who are participating in the Age Well Study!
-A total of more than 5,700 residents from 122 Life Plan Communities from across the country are participating in the study.
+A total of more than 5,700 residents from 122 Life Plan Communities from across the country have participated in the study.

 The latest news & updates:

-- The third round of surveys is underway.
+- The fourth round of surveys is underway.

 Free Research Report The Age Well Study Report: Year 2 Findings